Kajang Line: Rolling stock

-The 4-car trainsets are maintained at 2 purpose built facilities, Sungai Buloh and Kajang depots, located nearby and stations respectively.
+The 4-car trainsets are maintained at 2 purpose-built facilities, Sungai Buloh and Kajang depots, located nearby and stations respectively.

-Approximately 42 trains are required during peak hour operations.
+Approximately 42 trains are required during peak hour operations to maintain a 3-minute frequency.
+There are 58 trainsets in total for the Kajang Line.

 Formation

-The train consist of four cars, with cars 1 towards Kajang and cars 2 towards Kwasa Damansara.
+The train set consists of four cars, with car 1 facing towards Kajang and car 2 facing towards Kwasa Damansara.